- Travel and Places»

 "The Rec Hall"

 The recreation hall was used for dances, movies and church.
 Every Saturday afternoon there would be a movie, opening with the latest newsreel, followed by a cartoon or two for the kids, then the main movie.
 My father was one of the projectionists and I would often join him in the projection room.
 It was too noisy to actually hear the movie, though, so I'd sit on the stairs outside the room and watch.
-The basement of the hall housed a pool room.
+The basement of the hall housed a - oh, no! - pool room.

 For most of the Canyon years there was no regular minister.
 Once a month or so an Anglican minister, Catholic priest or United Church of Canada pastor would make a special trip in to the Canyon to hold a service.
 During the mid-60s there was a regular United Church minister who would cover the Canyon, Island Falls and Clute area.
+My mother was a pianist for the United Church services for many years.

 Speaking of Christmas, because there were no stores in the Canyon most of our shopping, especially at Christmas time, was done through the Eaton's and Simpsons catalogues.
 In our house we'd often browse through the Christmas catalogue and put our initials beside whatever items interested us.
 Then an order would be placed to Eaton's or Simpsons in Toronto.